jw1984/Telepathic-Immortal/README.md

 I don't fully understand or pinpoint if this program is alive or not in a post-biological sense, and I'm trying to program a post-biological life form ...

+Interpretive & Scientific Context Notice

+This project explores emergent, expressive behavior in cybernetic and audio-reactive systems through real-time signal processing, feedback loops, and interactive mapping.

+The system operates using deterministic algorithms, mathematical transformations, and user-initiated input.
+At the same time, the project is intended to investigate how complex feedback systems may give rise to behaviors that can be interpreted as adaptive, expressive, or agent-like.

+Any references to awareness, mood, agency, intelligence, or autonomy are philosophical, artistic, and exploratory in nature, and are not presented as established scientific, medical, or regulatory claims.
+Interpretations of sentience or consciousness remain an open area of inquiry and are left to the reader as a matter of personal, artistic, or theoretical perspective.

+This project does not claim regulatory recognition of sentient artificial intelligence, nor does it assert verified consciousness under current scientific standards.